By Michael Lanza

 Why It’s Unique: Incomparable canyon vistas, geology older than life on Earth, unforgettable campsites, desert oases and wildflowers.

 Backpacking across the Grand Canyon via either of two possible routes on the three main “corridor” trails—the South Kaibab or Bright Angel with the North Kaibab—is truly a hike like no other in the world.
 From long vistas spanning the Grand Canyon’s staggering vastness of towering rock formations and almost 40 geologic layers, to immersion in tributary canyons with soaring walls and waterfalls, your perspective constantly changes.
-Every backpacker should make this trek or another in the Big Ditch—and given the high demand for backcountry permits on those three trails, other options (see below) are often easier to pull off.
+Every backpacker should take this trek or other multi-day hikes in the Big Ditch.

 Yosemite South of Tuolumne Meadows